nectar-cookbooks/chef-solo-repo/README.md

 Purpose
 =======

-This git repo contains "Berkshelf" prepopulated with the core NeCTAR cookbook collection, together with sample configs for Chef Solo.
-The purpose is to support the "quick start" procedure for Chef Solo + Berkshelf described below.
+This git repo contains "Berkshelf" prepopulated with the core NeCTAR cookbook collection (and dendencies), together with sample configs for Chef Solo.
+The aim of this repo is:

+* to support the "quick start" procedure for Chef Solo + Berkshelf described below, and

+* to facilitate "pulling" updates to the NeCTAR cookbook collection.

 Introduction to Chef and Berkshelf
 ==================================